Chart Color Schemes

 Plenty lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the suburb of Plenty (Vic.) is estimated at around 2,602 as of February 2026.
-This figure reflects an increase of 27 people since the 2021 Census, which reported a population of 2,575.
-The change is inferred from AreaSearch's estimation of the resident population at 2,578 following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations, the estimated population of the suburb of Plenty (Vic.) as of Feb 2026 is around 2,602.
+This reflects an increase of 27 people since the 2021 Census, which reported a population of 2,575.
+The change was inferred from the resident population of 2,578 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
 This level of population equates to a density ratio of 237 persons per square kilometer.
-Plenty's growth rate of 1.0% since the census positions it within 1.8 percentage points of the SA3 area (2.8%), indicating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Over the past decade, Plenty has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population growth is forecasted for the suburb, with an expected increase of 675 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 27.2% over the 17 years.
+Looking at population projections moving forward, the suburb is forecasted to have significant population increase in the top quartile of Australian statistical areas.
+By 2041, Plenty's population is expected to grow by 656 persons, reflecting an increase of 24.3% in total over the 17 years.

 Frequently Asked Questions - Population